kkoo1122/CarND-Behavioral-Cloning-P3/README.md

 ### 1. training for track1

 It is not difficult to make car run full rounds of the first track after a few epoches training.
 The following shows the result video.
-Click it for viewing the [full video](https://youtu.be/EqeabxImtz0).
+Click the image for viewing the [full video](https://youtu.be/EqeabxImtz0).

 [![Car Self-Driving for Track1](./examples/track1_clip.gif)](https://youtu.be/EqeabxImtz0)